 According to tradition, in the year 712, when the Arab invasion occurred, the inhabitants of said town decided to hide a carving of what was then called Virgin of the Vega to avoid possible desecration.

-When three centuries later, in year 1085 , King Alfonso VI He recovered magerit at the hands of the Arabs, he decided to make a procession around the Arab wall to look for the place where the carving had been hidden.
+When three centuries later, in year 1085 , the King Alfonso VI He recovered magerit at the hands of the Arabs, he decided to make a procession around the Arab wall to look for the place where the carving had been hidden.

 Finally this appeared, and from then on it became known as the Virgin of the Almudena (from the Arabic word almudaina, which means wall).

-At Altar of the Virgin of Almudena A side staircase has been enabled that allows access to the level where the carving is located on a 17th century silver throne.
+At the Altar of the Virgin of Almudena A side staircase has been enabled that allows access to the level where the carving is located on a 17th century silver throne.

 Under the altar there is a space where the burial of Maria de las Mercedes, first woman of King Alfonso XII, great devotee of Virgin of the Almudena and promoter of the construction of the cathedral.